oleq/nodeprompt/README.md

-Nodeprompt &mdash; A smart Git prompt for your terminal
+Nodeprompt
 ==================================================

+Smart Git prompt for your terminal made in Node.js.

 ## Requirements